-Chairman of the Organizing Committee of the International Luxembourg Forum; Principal Researcher of the Primakov National Research Institute of World Economy and International Relations, Russian Academy of Sciences (IMEMO) (former Director of the 4th Central Scientific Research Institute, Russian Ministry of Defence); Full Member of the Academy of Military Sciences and K.E.
-Tsiolkovsky Russian Academy of Astronautics; Major General, ret.; Professor, Ph.D.
-(Russia)
+Chairman of the Organizing Committee of the International Luxembourg Forum; Principal Researcher, Center for International Security, Primakov National Research Institute of World Economy and International Relations (IMEMO), Russian Academy of Sciences (former Director of the 4th Central Scientific Research Institute, Ministry of Defense of the Russian Federation); Full Member of the Russian Academy of Missile and Artillery Sciences, Russian Engineering Academy, International Engineering Academy, Academy of Military Sciences, and Tsiolkovsky Russian Academy of Astronautics; Professor, Ph.D., Major General (retired) (Russia)

 Chairman of the Organizing Committee, International Luxembourg Forum; Principal Researcher at the Center for International Security, IMEMO RAS (former Director of the 4th Major Institute of the Ministry of Defense); Professor; Major-General, ret.
 (Russia).